firasesbai/firasesbai.github.io/_posts/2023-03-11-data-engineering-201.markdown

 *In this two parts article we will deep dive into each of the general steps of the data flow.*

-In a previous [blog post], we saw the importance of data engineering in democratizing data inside an organization and enabling data driven decision making.
+In a previous [blog post](https://www.firasesbai.com/articles/2023/03/01/data-engineering-101.html), we saw the importance of data engineering in democratizing data inside an organization and enabling data driven decision making.
 In addition, we outlined the different stages data goes through in order to be able to extract insights out of it.

 Here is a reminder of our data flow blueprint: